rockintest/rocktest/docs/index.md

 RockTest is a low code tool, designed to automate your tests.
 It's easy to use, and extensible.

-- [Scenarios are YAML based](core.md), with the possibility to define functions and call sub scenarios
+- [YAML syntax](core.md), with the possibility to define functions and call sub scenarios
 - [HTTP client](httpclient.md): you can call an HTTP server, with any HTTP method and check the result
 - [HTTP mocks](httpmock.md): create mocks for your APIs in less than 20 lines of YAML.
 You can create a Mock and use it in the same RockTest !
 - [SQL requests](sql.md): rock your SQL requests, extract data and check the results.
 Generate YAML DAO for your tables.